joeblew99/gu/README.md

 # Gu
-  A component rendering library for go.
+  A component rendering library for go able to render standard HTML both on the frontend and backend.

 ## Install